jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

   # IOW this cannot undo any DRM.debug settings
   :#> ddcmd -p

-This protection is needed in order to honor the ABI, settings done there must be respected:
+This protection is needed because class's reason-for-being is to support DRM, by reimplementing its /sys/module/drm/parameters/debug, and doing so reliably.
+Since that is ABI, there is no other choice.

   :#> echo 0x1ff > /sys/module/drm/parameters/debug